 Here are some things you should try:

-- Be reliable, but not intrusive – Before your parental protection instinct kicks in, ask yourself: Can my little one handle this situation safely by himself?
+Before your parental protection instinct kicks in, ask yourself “Can my little one handle this situation safely?”.
 Just pay attention to details and be aware of all dangers.
-A child who desires to do something such as climbing a tree should be allowed to do so, unless, of course, there is an imminent threat such as bees being around and the child is allergic.
+A child who desires to do something such as climbing a tree should be allowed to do so, unless, of course, there is an imminent threat such as bees being around and the child is allergic to them.

-Overall, remember that a little disappointment can actually benefit your child, as long as you teach him how to bounce back from it and cope with failure.
+Overall, remember that a little disappointment can actually benefit your child, as long as you teach them how to bounce back from it and cope with failure.
 Learning to deal with setbacks is like learning to ride a bike, you may fall sometimes, but you always get back on.
-By learning to deal with failure, your little one will develop important skills he’ll need to succeed, such as creative thinking, problem-solving skills, and emotional resilience!
+By learning to deal with failure, your little one will develop important skills they’ll need to succeed, such as creative thinking, problem-solving skills, and emotional resilience!